airbytehq/quickstarts/low_latency_data_availability/README.md

 2. **Extend the Project**:

    The real beauty of this integration is its extensibility.
 Whether you want to add more Postgres sources, integrate additional tools, or modify the sync schedule – the floor is yours.
-The granularity of the migration can also be set by selecting the correct sync mode for each stream (table).
+The granularity of the replication can also be set by selecting the correct sync mode for each stream (table).
 Read [sync mode](https://docs.airbyte.com/understanding-airbyte/connections/) for more details.
 With the foundation set, sky's the limit for how you want to extend and refine your data processes.